A note on Cantonese

 Any incoming punch on or below your 2nd centreline will ideally be dealt with by a lower move (e.g. Haa Gaau Caa Sau).

-3 – Afterwards we draw lines in between the current vertical and horizontal lines to make the ‘braces’ and 3rd centrelines:
+3 – Then we draw lines in between the vertical and horizontal lines to make the ‘braces’ and 3rd centrelines:

 They are also the endpoint for your elbows when performing some double-handed, frontal moves (e.g. SLT Fan Sau, SLT Biu, CK Tik Sau etc).

 The 3rd centrelines are the ideal contact point either between your shoulder and your elbow, or between your elbow and the end of your fist.